Embezzlement and Employee Theft

 Of course, computer fraud by employees has many facets, many of which involve a fraudulent transfer of funds by an employee.

-How Does a Business Protect Itself From Embezzlement?
+How Does a Business Protect Itself From Theft or Embezzlement?

 To start your work on protecting your business, pay attention to two factors involved in embezzlement: